 Types of pasteurization

 For the past 150 years, the pasteurization method has saved millions of lives by inactivating bacteria within easily corruptible foods, thereby preserving them for longer periods.
-To pasteurize means to heat every particle of milk or milk product to one of the temperatures given in the following chart and held continuously at or above that temperature for at least the corresponding specified time:
+To pasteurize means to heat every particle of a product to one of the temperatures given in the following chart continuously at or above that temperature for at least the corresponding specified time:

 Temperature | Time | Pasteurization Type |